sdss/explorer/README.md

 pip install -e .
 ```

-These instructions are the same as in conda
+These instructions are the same as in `conda`.

 ## Development